 When someone causes you to suffer serious injuries in a car accident — because he or she was negligent, unlawful or reckless — that person is financially liable for your injuries.
 If the individual happened to be operating his or her vehicle while intoxicated at the time of the crash, this evidence can strengthen your case and help you pursue financial damages relating to the cost of your medical care, lost income, legal fees and more.

-As to the question of whether a criminal drunk driving conviction will help to support your claim for damages, the answer is decidedly “Yes.”
+As to the question of whether a criminal drunk driving conviction will help to support your claim for damages, the answer is decidedly “Yes.”, you can also request more information about criminal representation to confirm this.
 The criminal court process will be separate and apart from your personal injury case, as criminal cases are handled via the criminal justice system and personal injury cases proceed through the civil court system.… Continue reading

 For many years, people have tried to understand how and why motor vehicle accidents keep occurring.
 In this age of awareness and enlightenment, it seems inconceivable to many Kentucky residents that vehicle crashes are still a large problem.
 As you may already know, accidents happen for a number of reasons, but which cause occupies the top position?